enkidevs/curriculum/mongodb/intro/query-operators/query-collection.md

 To perform queries means to search through a database or collection and return a result matching a specified condition.

-In MongoDB, there is a group of *query operators* that can be used to specify different conditions for your queries.
+In MongoDB, we have *query operators* that can be used to specify different conditions for your queries.

 For instance, let's say we have a `pokemon` collection with more than 200 pokémon documents.
 We know that each pokémon has an `_id`, `type`, `name` and `secondaryType` field, and we want to display all the pokémon that have the type `Grass`.
 We can do that like so: